fido-device-onboard/client-sdk-fidoiot/docs/cse.md

 The CSE* enabled FDO Client SDK execution depends on OpenSSL* toolkit 1.1.1s version.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

+# Prerequisites for CSE support
+The system hardware should have the support for CSE FDO client with UUID: 125405e0-fca9-4110-8f88-b4dbcdcb876f

+The linux kernel should have the support to enable the CSE clients and have FDO in that list.
+This support is available in intel-next kernel version 5.9 onwards and is upstreamed in kernel.org version 6.2-rc7 onwards.

 ## 1. Packages Requirements when Building Binaries:
 * For Ubuntu* OS version 20.04 or 22.04 / Debian 11.4:
 ```shell